ajbraus/sequelize-it/docs/README.md

 Now that we've defined our models
 All the query helpers return promises, so either use the `then`/`catch` pattern or the `async`/`await` pattern.

-> GOTCHA - you can't just call `user.fullName` like you might expect.
-You have to call it like this: `user.get('fullName')`.
+> GOTCHA - you can't just call `user.fullName` on the result like you might expect.
+You have to add `raw: true` to the query and then access it like this: `user[0].fullName`.

 We'll include our models into any file using this line of code: